crussell42/strapion/README.md

 ## FUN TAGS EJS,MPA,VUE,VUETIFY
 EJS-VUE-MPA...Its an oldstyle Vue 2 app completely downloaded to browser after being rendered by the EJS engine.
 An Eue (pronounced Ewwww) app...

 **I call dibs on the EUE (Ewwwww) app moniker**

 ## Quick Starts
-### EJS ejs-middleware test of an EJS-VUE-MPA app (contained in the ejs directory)
+### EJS ejs-middleware test
-There is a EJS-VUE-MPA test and a straight .ejs->html test
+There are a couple test .ejs files. ejs/test-views/pig.ejs and ejs/test-views/pig-vue.ejs.
+The intent here is to demo a plain .ejs to html and a .ejs to html that is a client only Vue app.

-Test a basic .ejs file render.
-(From browser http://localhost:1337/dog/views/pig-vue.ejs) Need A clean running strapi4 app named "cow". e.g.
+Need A clean running strapi4 app named "cow". e.g.
 `psql> create database cowdb; `